-FATF 40+9 Rat- Recommended Actions Actions Undertaken by St. Kitts & ing Summary of Factors for Rating Nevis arrangements for the transfer of regulatory responsibility regarding credit unions to the Commission.
+FATF 40+9 Rat- Summary of Factors for Rating Recommended Actions Actions Undertaken by St. Kitts & Nevis The Authorities should finalise arrangements for the transfer of regulatory responsibility regarding credit unions to the Commission. for directors and senior management.
+The Money Services Businesses Act has been implemented since 2009.
+The Insurance Act was passed into law on the 26 th of March 2009.
+The Money Services Business Act, 2008 was fully implemented and licenses issued for the year 2009.
 The new Insurance Act, 2009 (No. 8 of 2009) was passed into law in March 2009.
 Section 5(2) of the Harmonized Co-operatives Bill for the OECS provides for credit unions to be regulated by the Financial Services Regulatory Commission.

 FATF 40+9 Rat- Summary of Factors for Rating Recommended Actions Actions Undertaken by St. Kitts & Nevis 24.
 DNFBP - regulation, supervision and monitoring NC Casinos are not subject to a comprehensive regulatory and supervisory regime that ensures effective implementation of AML/CFT measures.
-The FSC Act does not explicitly give powers to the FSC for the supervision and regulation of non-financial services.
+The FSRC Act does not explicitly give powers to the FSC for the supervision and regulation of non-financial services.
 Lawyers have challenged the FSC's authority to conduct on-site inspections for AML/CFT purposes.
-The FSC Act should clarify the powers of the FSC to regulate and supervise DNFBPs.
+The FSC to regulate and supervise DNFBPs.
 Casinos should be subjected to a comprehensive regulatory and supervisory regime that ensures effective implementation of AML/CFT measures.
-If the FSC were designated as the authority to supervise casinos for ALM/CFT purposes, then the FSC Act should be amended to give the FSC those powers.
+If the FSRC were designated as the authority to supervise casinos for AML/CFT purposes, then the FSRC Act should be amended to give the FSRC those powers.
 Furthermore, there should be documented regulatory requirements to establish beneficial ownership for Casinos.
 The FSC has been revamped to expand its powers.
 Within its new ambit, the Commission is responsible for most DNFBP's.
 See Section 4(1) of the Financial Services Regulatory Commission Act, 2009 (No. 22 of 2009).
 Fines in the ATA have since been amended and the unlimited fines have been replaced with appropriate penalties that are more proportionate and should be sufficiently dissuasive, effective and proportionate.
 The Government of St. Kitts and Nevis has engaged the services of a consultant to review gaming standards.
 Specifically, the review includes an examination of the legislation.
 The Authorities anticipate that the existing gaming legislation will be amended before the end of 2012 and that significant steps would have been made towards revamping the regulatory structure from a prudential and AML perspective.
-25. Guidelines & Feedback PC No feedback given with regard to AML/CFT trends and typologies.
-The GN are legally constrained to ML issues.
-The deficiencies identified for financial services for R 25 at sections 3.7, 3.10, and 4.3 apply to DNFBPs.
-FIU has not provided feedback with respect to disclosures and sanitised cases to DNFBPs.
-There is no sector-specific AML/CFT guidance applicable to DNFBPs, except for trust and company service providers.
-The FIU should provide feedback in the form of AML/CFT trends and typologies to regulated sectors.
-The Authorities should carry out the necessary amendments to ensure that the Guidance Notes can properly cover CFT issues.
-The FIU should provide feedback to DNFBPs on disclosures and sanitised cases.
-Additionally, there should be sector specific guidance for DNFBPs with respect to AML/CFT.
-The FIU published and distributed its 2008 Annual Report which contains typologies and statistics.
-Additionally, the Unit also distributed literature on 'hacking' to assist financial institutions in securing their IT systems as well as produced and distributed a flyer captioned 'What's our Grade', a tool for regulated businesses to conduct in-house self assessment of how they grade on AML/CFT reporting guidelines.
-In May 2009 and February 2010 the FIU made presentations and discussed Trends & Typologies with regulated sectors at Nevis' annual AML/CFT Seminars.
-The FIU has also published guidelines on terrorist financing reporting through a brochure entitled "Road Map-Terrorist Financing Reporting" and distributed to gaming, insurance, banking, credit union, money remittance institutions.
-Sector specific guidelines also issued to two casinos on how and what to report.
+Some delays in the start of the gaming consultancy occurred which resulted in the commencement of the actual work being pushed back.
+The consultancy is now almost completed.
+The Government is currently awaiting delivery of the Final Report and a sensitisation seminar to be held with key stakeholders in the industry highlighting weaknesses in the system, recommendations for improvement and emphasising best practices.
+The Terms of Reference for the consultancy included the following: • Review of AML Procedures and Policies of licensee and internal audit procedures and results of compliance audits in St. Kitts and Nevis • Reviewing the organisation and functioning of the Gaming Control Board • reviewing protocols, minimum internal controls or operating procedures and compliance history by licensees and